Khiaotic/KhiaoticSocialMedia/README.md

 # KhiaoticSocialMedia

 ## ✨Overview (description)✨
-<h3 align="center">a social media platform that works like a social medias platform</h3>
+<h3 align="center">a social media platform that works like a social media platform except no pictures really </h3>

 ## 🪪License
 This application is covered by the (https://img.shields.io/badge/License-MIT-yellow)